sliptripfall/PickyEaterDirtyKeto/README.md

 	1. Alcohol raises ketone levels because it causes the pancreas to stop producing insulin for some time.

 According to my app, high ketones started for me at the 50th consecutive day of staying under 25g of carbs.
 I started feeling off for a few days during a holiday week where I was not moving around and was not as hungry/eating as much.
 When I sampled my blood, I was 3.2 mmol/L 3 hours after a meal with 16g of carbs, which is pretty high for where I usually sit (between .8-2.2 first thing in the morning).
 I felt weak/tired, and lethargic.
 I ate two pop-tarts and Great Value Oatmeal Cookies at 10a; when I sampled again at 1:30, I was 1.8 mmol/L. Later that evening, sampled again at 5p, I was back up at 2.8.
 Again, I ate some carbs for dinner and went to bed.
+Stopping the fast and eating meals was the end solution.